salkola/tic_tac_toe/README.md

 - **Value loss**: ~0.78 → ~0.08
 - **Total loss**: ~2.47 → ~1.20

-The value head converges faster than the policy head because game outcomes (+1 / 0 / −1) are a simpler target than full MCTS visit distributions.
+The value head converges faster than the policy head because win / draw / loss labels (+1 / 0 / −1) are a simpler target than full MCTS visit distributions.

 ### What the curves mean